ttn-1205/Img2Number2Web/README.md

 ### 2. Model Info
 - `Initial_MNIST.keras`: Base model trained on raw MNIST.
-- `Finetuned_MNIST.keras`: Refined using personal digit samples for better accuracy.
+- `Finetuned_MNIST.keras`: Fine-tuned using personal digit samples for better accuracy.

 ### 3. How to Use
 - Running the `main.py` file
 - A drawing canvas will appear.
 Draw your answer to the Zetamac question.
 Double-click the canvas to predict and automatically submit your answer.
-- You can watch the demo video included in the folder
+- You can watch the demo video included in the folder.

 ### 4. Dependencies
 Install all dependencies via: